Octillerysnacker/octillerysnacker.github.io/_small_projects/chat.md

 ---
 name: Chat Room
 image: image1.png
+summary: A real-time chat room to explore networking between computers.
 ---

 I made a chatroom to try out real time communication between programs and computers.
 That’s about it.